 I was actively involved with the original Walmart sustainability initiative, serving on the Corporate Sustainability Index advisory team, Food/Agriculture Sustainable Value Network (SVN) and Waste SVN.
 I also spoke extensively at their Packaging SVN and participated in their Sustainable Dairy strategic planning initiatives.

-Currently, I write for a variety of packaging and related magazines including Packaging Digest, Plastics Today, Brand Packaging, Environmental Leader, Packaging Strategies and Packaging World.
-I have also researched a series of papers helping people to polish their critical thinking skills.
+I write for a variety of packaging and related magazines including Packaging Digest, Plastics Today, Brand Packaging, Environmental Leader, Packaging Strategies, Packaging World, Packaging Europe, and Baking+Biscuit International.

-My clients include AMERIPEN, ITW, Zip-Pak, Dow Chemical, Pactiv, Walmart, the Foodervice Packaging Institute, BiologiQ, Fabri-Kal, Allied Packaging, P&G, Pacific Bag, the American Chemistry Council, and Eastman Chemical.
+My clients include AMERIPEN, ITW, Dow Chemical, Pactiv, Walmart, the Foodervice Packaging Institute, BiologiQ, Allied Packaging, Rapid Bander, Procter & Gamble, the American Chemistry Council, and Eastman Chemical.

-I earned a Masters of Management in Marketing, Finance and Organization Behavior from the Kellogg Graduate School of Management at Northwestern University.
+I earned a Masters of Management degree from the Kellogg Graduate School of Management at Northwestern University, triple majoring in Marketing, Finance, and Organization Behavior.
 I also received a BA in Social and Behavioral Psychology from Northwestern.

 The photography on this site was shot by me.
 You can see more of my photo work at www.rmlimagery.com.